lebelokamogelo/IrvRun/README.md

 - Build and run `.asm` files with a single click.
 - Build errors and warnings shown in the Problems panel, linked to the exact line.
-- Hover help and autocomplete for Irvine32 procedures and x86 instructions.
+- Hover help and autocomplete for Irvine32 procedures, x86 instructions, registers, and directives.
-- Outline, breadcrumbs, and Go to Definition for your own labels, procedures, and variables.
+- Outline, breadcrumbs, Go to Definition, Find All References, and Rename for your own labels, procedures, and variables.
+- Warnings for a missing `exit`, an unclosed `PROC`, duplicate names, jumps to labels that do not exist, and unused data.
+- Folding for procedures and segments, signature help on `call`, and a Run code lens above `main`.
 - Syntax highlighting, comment toggling, bracket matching, and auto-indent.
 - Snippets for common patterns and a built-in cheat sheet.